dataspecer/ds-wdoi/comments-ideas/ideas.md

   - I could maintain the probabilities if i used schema tree, and show only the heighest ones.
 This makes sense, because good properties on parents want to be seen.

-## Properties

-- Some properties have "instance of" and "subclass of" properties associated with groups:
-  - Such as "Properties related to food"
-  - but It is difficult to extract such information unless I build some specific tree.
-- Constraits are sometimes too much.

 ## API to backend